typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Lightbend's consolidated logging feature is based upon Elasticsearch and requires access to an Elasticsearch engine to work using the default configuration.
+ Please note that Elasticsearch is not required however `conduct logs` and `conduct events` does require Elasticsearch as described in [[Consolidated logging|ConsolidatedLogging]].
  The [[Consolidated logging|ConsolidatedLogging]] section describes the steps required which allow you to select the appropriate logging method for you.